swiftype/swiftype-rb/README.md

 `Engines` are the top-level objects in Swiftype.
 They have a free-form `name` field that is translated into a `slug` identifier.

-#### DocumentType
+#### Document Type

 `DocumentTypes` specify the structure of a set of documents in the `Engine` and are the entry point for searches.
 There are three types of fields on a `DocumentType`: `text_fields`, `body_fields`, and `feature_fields`.

 `text_fields` are short strings that can be matched in both prefix and full-text searches.  _Example: Chapter titles in a book._

 `body_fields` can be long strings.
-The are meant for full-text searches only and will not be used for prefix queries.  _Example: Entire text of an essay._
+They are meant for full-text searches only and will not be used for prefix queries.  _Example: Entire text of an essay._

 `feature_fields` are the traits of a document.
 They are not analyzed in any way, and thus can be used to filter and sort queries.  _Example: Price of a book._